 Be prepared to tell the contractor specifically what you want.
 They will transform your ideas into reality using expertise and professional knowledge, but only based on how much information you initially supply.

-Ask the contractor for local references and call them to see if they were satisfied with the contractor's work.
+Ask the contractor for local references and call them to see if they were satisfied with their work.
 If possible, try to see the finished projects.

 Call to see if the following businesses have any information about the contractor:

-A written contract should be prepared; it is protection for both you and the contractor.
-The written contract should include the following.
+A written contract should be prepared as it protects you and the contractor.
+The written contract should include the following:

 Never sign a partial or blank contract!